 The transportation industry specifically receives more attention due to the public safety concerns involved with the operation of larger and heavier vehicles on the roadways.
 The significant size and weight of commercial motor vehicles often increases the severity of collisions, which leads to a higher fatality rate.
 The Federal Motor Carrier Safety Administration (FMCSA) has worked hard to promulgate and enforce safety regulations to improve highway safety.
 However, according to the Insurance Institute of Highway Safety, there were over 4,237 reported deaths due to truck accidents in 2017 (IIHS data).
 The number of fatal wrecks involving commercial trucks in the United States increased by 42% between 2009 and 2017.
 While some of that increase can be attributed to a greater volume of goods transported and the economy rebounding from the recession, the increase is alarming to the public.
 State law enforcement and federal regulators have increased efforts to crack down on driver hours of service violations and vehicle out-of-service inspections, but many believe that isn’t good enough.

-According to a recent article from the Denver Post about Truck Safety, “driver error is the prevailing factor in most crashes.”
+According to an article from the Denver Post about Truck Safety, “driver error is the prevailing factor in most crashes.”
 Paul Jovanis, a professor emeritus at Penn State

 University, has spent years studying truck safety.
 Mr. Jovanis has been critical of a federal hours-of-service expansion that allows long-haulers to drive for up to 11 hours in a shift, an hour longer than the previous limit.